lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/basics/create-azure-vm.md

 ### Connect to virtual machine

+**NOTE: We are going to use this machine to connect to the Azure Cloud Shell environment from https://portal.azure.com/

 Create a remote desktop connection to the virtual machine.
 These directions tell you how to connect to your VM from a Windows computer.
 On a Mac, you need an RDP client such as this Remote Desktop Client from the Mac App Store.

 1- Select the Connect button on the overview page for your virtual machine.